amidaware/trmm-docs/docs/contributing_using_vscode.md

 Make changes to something.

-`Commit` (update something) and notate what you did
+`Commit` (update something) and notate what you did.

-`Push` (from your local vscode to your github fork)
+`Push` (from your local vscode to your github fork).

-Open browser and look at your repo (It should reflect your commit)
+Open browser and look at your repo (It should reflect your commit).

 #### 6a.
 Request your changes to be pulled into the primary repo (Pull Request)

 ![Changes you've made need integration with master repo](images/trmm_contribute-notice.png)

-In browser create pull request
+In browser create pull request.

 ### 7. Sync your local fork

 <https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/syncing-a-fork>

-Bring changes from original repo to your local vscode copy so you're current with changes made in original Github repo
+Bring changes from original repo to your local vscode copy so you're current with changes made in original Github repo:

 ![Sync Fork](images/trmm_need_sync_local_fork.png)

-In VSCode open TERMINAL
+In VSCode open TERMINAL:

 ```text
 Ctrl+`
 ```

-Tell git to pull from the GitHub upstream repo all new changes into your local directory
+Tell git to pull from the GitHub upstream repo all new changes into your local directory:

 ```bash
 git pull --rebase upstream develop